vmeetx/www-v2/src/constants/MarkdownFiles/posts/2024-11-22-elections-extension.md

 Since we made [our initial announcement](https://www.sugarlabs.org/community/2024/11/08/fall-board-elections-how-to-participate/), one of the most frequently asked questions has been *what determines eligibility for participating in the election?* Participation in the election is open to any member of Sugar Labs, and the eligibility requirements for membership are published on [Sugar Labs Members page](https://wiki.sugarlabs.org/go/Sugar_Labs/Members).

-The main gist, however, is that you’ve made a contribution to Sugar Labs.
-According to our definition, such a contribution “may be code, documentation, translations, maintenance of project-wide resources, *running a Sugar deployment*, or other non-trivial activities which benefit Sugar Labs.”
+The main gist, however, is that you've made a contribution to Sugar Labs.
+According to our definition, such a contribution "may be code, documentation, translations, maintenance of project-wide resources, *running a Sugar deployment*, or other non-trivial activities which benefit Sugar Labs."

-If you’ve made such a contribution to Sugar Labs, you are eligible as a member, and, as a member, you may vote. ***Also, if you’re not a member or unsure about your status, we still encourage you to submit an application for a ballot.*** We will automatically begin to determine your membership eligibility based on your publicly visible contributions, so no other steps are necessary on your part.
+If you've made such a contribution to Sugar Labs, you are eligible as a member, and, as a member, you may vote. ***Also, if you're not a member or unsure about your status, we still encourage you to submit an application for a ballot.*** We will automatically begin to determine your membership eligibility based on your publicly visible contributions, so no other steps are necessary on your part.

 ### Current members must vote in this election in order to maintain their membership status

 Our most recent membership list may be found [here](https://wiki.sugarlabs.org/go/Sugar_Labs/Members/List).
 If you are currently a member but you do not apply for a ballot to vote in this election, then we will consider your membership to be rescinded and your membership will be made inactive.
 Because [our bylaws require a majority vote from members to pass certain amendments](https://wiki.sugarlabs.org/go/Sugar_Labs/Governance#ARTICLE_XI), we need to ensure that our current membership list is up-to-date with active members.

-If you’ve made a contribution to Sugar Labs in the past, ***we strongly encourage you to vote in this election to maintain your membership status.*** We thank you for your contribution, and we encourage you to continue to participate in Sugar Labs, which is now investing in its growth and expansion like never before.
+If you've made a contribution to Sugar Labs in the past, ***we strongly encourage you to vote in this election to maintain your membership status.*** We thank you for your contribution, and we encourage you to continue to participate in Sugar Labs, which is now investing in its growth and expansion like never before.

-If it’s been a while since you’ve made a contribution, we encourage you to join us on our main [Matrix channel](https://matrix.to/#/#sugar:matrix.org) and follow us on [GitHub](https://github.com/sugarlabs/).
+If it's been a while since you've made a contribution, we encourage you to join us on our main [Matrix channel](https://matrix.to/#/#sugar:matrix.org) and follow us on [GitHub](https://github.com/sugarlabs/).
 These two channels are currently the most active for coordinating contributions.

 ### Receive your ballot